A number of features supported by other storage engines are not

 Durability of commits.
 There are no durable commits on disk.
 Commits are replicated, but there is no guarantee that logs are flushed to disk on commit.

 Replication.
 Statement-based replication is not supported.
 Use

 --binlog-format=MIXED) when setting up cluster replication.
 See Section 18.6, “NDB Cluster Replication”, for more information.

-NDBstorage engine, as this is very likely to cause problems including failure of NDB Cluster Replication.
+NDBstorage engine, as this is very likely to cause problems up to and including failure of NDB Cluster Replication.

 for more information relating to limitations on transaction